2023 Bertha

 Host Organization: The Fourth

 Ian Yee is a journalist, documentary producer and co-founder of The Fourth, a not-for-profit investigative and impact media social enterprise.
-The Fourth funds its investigative journalism mainly through commercial media production services and education programs.
-He is also the Executive Director of the award-winning Environmental Reporting Collective, and was formerly a national consultant for United Nations Children’s Fund in Malaysia, where he led a regional program to develop empathy skills among young student leaders across Southeast Asia, India and China.
+He sits on advisory boards for the award-winning Environmental Reporting Collective and the Pulitzer Center's Rainforest Journalism Fund, and was formerly a national consultant for United Nations Children’s Fund in Malaysia, where he led a regional program to develop empathy skills among young student leaders across Southeast Asia, India and China.